 An examination of methods, materials, and current research as it relates to teaching art at elementary and secondary levels.

 Note: One day per week internship is required of each student.
-Application must be submitted during pre-registration the semester prior to taking the course.
+Application materials must be submitted during pre-registration the semester prior to taking the course.
 Meeting with the Art Education advisor is recommended.

 Prerequisite: All required Education and Art Education courses and minimum 3.0 GPA.